skmin-lab/unixmd/docs/source/quick_start.rst

    :width: 400pt

-You can check the effect of the decoherence by performing a FSSH calculation by replacing the MD method name in the above running script:
+You can check the effect of the decoherence by performing a FSSH calculation by changing the MD setting in the above running script:

 .. code-block:: python